 Favorite Homemade Teriyaki Sauce

 This is my very favorite homemade teriyaki sauce made with real, wholesome ingredients.
-I’m not a fan of store-bought versions because they’re usually filled with excess sodium and sugar.
-Making it at home allows me (and you) to control the ingredients and, more importantly, the final taste.
-Today’s teriyaki sauce is the same we use for my teriyaki shrimp and similar to the sauce in my honey teriyaki chicken (we use more honey in that recipe).
+It is similar to the sauce in this honey teriyaki chicken (we use more honey in that recipe).
 It’s incredibly versatile and delicious on cooked salmon or stir-fry veggies, too.

 We’ll use brown sugar and honey to sweeten the sauce.
 Not much of either, just enough to balance the soy sauce and bring a sweet profile to the sauce as a whole.
 For flavor, use soy sauce, apple cider vinegar, garlic, ginger, and a little pepper for spice.
 It’s the perfect balance of sweet and salty, and you know exactly what’s in it!